-Home remedies for healthy weight gain include exercise, a healthy diet with more carbohydrates and fat content, and eating more frequently.
+Home remedies for healthy weight gain include regular exercise, a healthy diet comprising of more carbohydrates and fat, and frequent eating.
 Also, the consumption of nuts, raisins, and dried fruits helps in healthy weight gain.

 Is Being Thin Healthy or Unhealthy?

-A study conducted by the Imperial College of London and the University of Lausanne in Switzerland has shown that some people who are thin actually have it in their genes.
-They do not add any excess weight to their body even when they eat lot of junk food because they have a highly active metabolic system.
+A study conducted by Dr. Sébastien Jacquemont et al., the Imperial College of London and the University of Lausanne in Switzerland has shown that some people who are thin actually have it in their genes.
+They do not add any excess weight to their body even when they eat a lot of junk food because they have a highly active metabolic system.
 However, that may not be a reason to celebrate.